lieberlois/k8s-observability-demo/README.md

 | Prometheus            | Monitoring system & time series database for metric data        	|
 | Grafana               | Responsible for visualization and alerting based on Prometheus data  |

+## Linkerd Service Mesh

+In this project Linkerd is being used as a service mesh.
+Apart from facts like automatic mTLS communication, load balancing, internal communication policies and way more features linkerd exposes useful metrics that Prometheus is configured to scrape.
+This data is then visualized in the official linkerd dashboards for Grafana.
+This allows for observability of metrics like success rates, latency information and so on.
+To access the linkerd dashboard, use the command `kubectl port-forward -n linkerd service/web 8084:8084`.

 ## Setup

 In order to set this demonstration up, a K3D cluster is being used.
 K3D is a tool that allows for easy creation of Kubernetes clusters by deploying a K3S-cluster within docker containers.
 All applications used in this repository (own implementations and third-party applications) are installed using `Helm Charts`.
 Two utility scripts contain all of the work necessary to setup the cluster and all deployments.